Ease into Fall with Time for Fitness

 2) Once you’re done prepping all of your food for the week, put meals together in single serving bowls.
 They stack easily, wash well, and help to keep everyone’s portions in check.
 That way, you can grab your containers and rush out the door.

 3) Schedule an appointment for yourself every day.
 Most of us can find lots to do each day to fill our time, and then wonder where the time has gone.
-Make a “fitness” appointment every day the same way you would schedule a meeting, or plan your child’s after school activity.
+Make a “fitness” appointment every day the same way you would schedule a meeting with a FitnessTrainer, or plan your child’s after school activity.
 (Ok, at least 3 days a week- if you think every day is too hard to plan.) .
 Schedule yourself into a fitness class at your favorite gym, plan a walk with friends, dedicate time to your Wii fitness program, ride your bike to do some errands, or make time to workout with a personal trainer/fitness coach/Pilates instructor.
 You deserve the time and attention, just as much as your friends do.

 4) Create night-time rituals for everyone in your house.
 If you have small children, you may already have rituals in place of how to wind down for the evening.
 For those of you without children that find winding down in the evening hard, and restful sleep even more challenging, create a routine that works for you.
 Begin winding down an hour before you want to go to sleep.
 Jot down all of the tasks that need to be handled the next day, so you don’t have to think about them.
 Organize your lunch for the next day.
 Take a hot shower or bath, and curl up with a good book.
 You may find this ‘winding down” time to be helpful for creating better sleep- and in turn a healthier, happier, you the next day.